minhkhang1795/TwitterClient/README.md

 * [x] Make ActionMode not overlay Compose Fragment (few lines of code but took me an hour!!!)
 * [x] Show keyboard once Compose Fragment appears (few lines of code but took me an hour!!!)
 * [x] Make Cursor's color gray in Compose EditText
+* [x] Button is not enabled if the composing text field is null

 ## Video Walkthrough